garemp/GAREMP_offline/README.md

 Run distortGraph('maps+flipped.json', 'maps+distort.json'); to distort the graph based on cartogram algorithm.

+This step would take a long time for cartogram-based distortion.
+Have a break.

 ### flip undirected deges once more

 Run flipEdges('maps+distort.json', 'maps+mono.json'); to flip source and target end-points of undirected edges once more.